Best kids fitness tracker Android Central 2021

 - Games could be distracting

 However, fitness isn't the primary focus here.
-This watch, suitable for kids aged 4-12, can be used to take videos and photos, including selfies with funny filters the kids can later turn into watch faces.
+This watch, suitable for kids aged 4 to 12, can take videos and photos, including selfies with funny filters the kids can later turn into watch faces.
 Kids can also play games like Monster Detector, using augmented reality (AR) experiences to capture monsters in the real world.
 Parents can add other free games, watch faces, and camera effects in the online Learning Lodge.
 There are educational elements as well, though, like the Time Master tool that kids can use to learn how to tell him.

-The watch, which has a 1.44-inch color touchscreen, comes equipped with 256MB of internal memory, expandable via an optional microSD card.
-It is splashproof, not fully waterproof, and comes in five color options: black, blue, camouflage, pink, and purple.
-The battery lasts for 2-3 days, depending on usage, and it has to be plugged into a computer using the included microUSB cable.
+The watch has a 1.44-inch color touchscreen and comes equipped with 256MB of internal memory, expandable via an optional microSD card.
+It is splashproof, not fully waterproof, and comes in five colors: black, blue, camouflage, pink, and purple.
+The battery lasts for 2 to 3 days, depending on usage, and it has to be plugged into a computer using the included Micro-USB cable.